gardener/gardener/docs/usage/pod-security.md

 Only if this field is set, the cluster can be upgraded to kubernetes `v1.25`.

-Note: You should disable the admission plugin and wait till Gardener finish at least one shoot reconciliation before upgrading to `v1.25`.
+<strong>Note:</strong> You should disable the admission plugin and wait till Gardener finish at least one shoot reconciliation before upgrading to `v1.25`.
 This is to make sure all the `PodSecurityPolicy` related resources deployed by Gardener are cleaned up.

-It is strongly recommended that you do this migration in v1.23+ (where the new `PodSecurity` was promoted to `beta`), for smoother migration with enough soak time for the changes.